harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/kustomize/kustomize-howtos/use-kustomize-for-kubernetes-deployments.md

 ### Limitations

 Harness supports the Kustomize `build` command only.
-The Kustomize `build` command builds a Kustomization target from a directory or URL.
+The Kustomize `build` command builds a kustomization target from a directory or URL.

 ## Next steps